josephwehby/InvestmentTracker/notes.md

 # To Do
 ## Frontend
-- [ ] create register page
+- [x] create register page
+- [x] store jwt
-- [ ] store jwt
+- [ ] frontend needs to poll backend to check if jwt is expired
 ## Backend
-- [ ] create access and refresh token when either access token is expired and refresh is not
+- [x] create access and refresh token when either access token is expired and refresh is not
 - [x] create and store refresh tokens on login
   - the field exists in the database just have to store it on creation
 - [x] add guid to claims filed in jwt